villasv/villasv.github.io/_drafts/2019-04-02-swiss-cheese.md

 ratio should still stay the same, just like the cheese/hole density as you get more Swiss Cheese in the platter.
 Considering a random selection, the expected matching of the interviewed candidates is the average matching of whole pool.
-Given equally good talent pools, more positions means more interviews but more applicants means nothing.
+Given equal mismatch-dense talent pools, more positions means more interviews but more applicants means nothing.

 So should we interview more or less candidates when we have a bigger pool?
 Neither.
 The decision to interview more should depend only on the expected quality of the talent pool - which is the end result of an attraction campaign.

-# Bite-sized for all bite sizes
+# Smelling is a form of tasting

 The previous argument was made regarding a totally random selection for interviews.
 Random sampling is the norm for a surprisingly large amount of